ypinhsuan/tp/docs/UserGuide.md

 **Format** : `redo`

+For example:

+1. You want to [undo](#undoing-previous-changes--undo) the last four changes in your Tutor's pet, however you accidentally undid the last five changes instead.

+1. You type `redo` and press <kbd>Enter</kbd>.

+1. The accidentally undone change has been restored.

 #### Viewing change history : `view-history`

 You can use this command to see a list of changes that can be undone and redone.